 TOM EATON | Why the Zillefication of Joburg is mission impossible

-Johannesburg might be unwinnable for the DA because what it’s selling — a functioning bureaucracy — is irrelevant to many voters, and downright threatening to others, writes Tom Eaton
+Johannesburg might be unwinnable for the DA because what it’s selling — a functioning bureaucracy — is irrelevant to many voters, and downright threatening to others

 22 August 2025 - 04:30